 In the SEO world, these are referred to as citations, and having a consistent NAP across them makes it easy for Google to interconnect your various web properties.

 4. Check your schema with Google’s free tools.

 Google has free tools you can use to make sure you’re implementing schema correctly.
 This not only confirms you’ve made it as easy as pie for Google to display rich results for your schema, but it also makes sure you don’t get a nasty message from Google telling you you've violated schema guidelines.

 Before you go live, use their Structured Data Markup Helper to test your schema.
 Once you’re live, you can test your live URL with their Structured Data Testing Toolto verify everything displays properly.

 5. Don’t scam the schema.

 Some people try to scam their way to better SEO by deliberately violating their guidelines.
-Common examples of this include creating schema on a page that doesn’t have rel="noopener noreferrer" content, such as 5-star customer ratings when there’s not a review in sight.
+Common examples of this include creating schema on a page that doesn’t have content, such as 5-star customer ratings when there’s not a review in sight.

 Do not do this, as Google will issue a Manual Action for your website—and that can seriously negatively affect how your website appears (or doesn’t) in the search results.
 Always test your schema to make sure it meets Google’s guidelines.